SmalsResearch/SmalsBeSign/Application/src/main/resources/files/README.txt

 - this README,
 - the document (D1, D2 or D3 in our example),
 - the signature file in XML format that contains
+	- the version number of the software SmalsbeSign used to compute the signature (tag <SoftwareVersion>),
 	- the user whose eID has been used to compute the signature (tag <SignedBy>),
 	- the system date when the signature has been computed (tag <SignedAt>),
 	- the master digest (tag <MasterDigest>),